haiquangdinh/AIM2025_Denoise_Challenge/README.md

 ## Save your results for submission
 `save_for_stage1_submission.py` implements the scripts that conduct model inference and results packing.
 Please modify the necessary lines to use your architecture and directories.

-**IMPORTANT NOTE:**
-- We expect the predicted image to be already scaled-up by the designated digital gains (dgain), cropped to the range of `(0, 1)`, and stored in the RGGB format in the shape of `(H, W, 4)`.
-- Due to the restrictions of CodaLab, we need to **center_crop each image's visible area** to `(512,512,4)` in the on phase.
-Please keep the related-setting as it is to avoid any errors.